uiuc-ischool-scanr/WikiCSSH/README.md

 Download the WikiCSSH files from: https://doi.org/10.13012/B2IDB-0424970_V1

+The data contains the following files:

+* WikiCSSH_categories.csv - Categories in WikiCSSH
+* WikiCSSH_category_links.csv - Links between categories in WikiCSSH
+* Wikicssh_core_categories.csv - Core categories as mentioned in the paper
+* WikiCSSH_category_links_all.csv - Links between categories in WikiCSSH (includes a dummy category called <ROOT> which is parent of isolates and top level * categories)
+* WikiCSSH_category2page.csv - Links between Wikipedia pages and Wikipedia Categories in WikiCSSH
+* WikiCSSH_page2redirect.csv - Links between Wikipedia pages and Wikipedia page redirects in WikiCSSH

 Examples of using WikiCSSH can be found in the notebooks folder:
 * [Tagging_using_WikiCSSH.ipynb](./notebooks/Tagging_using_WikiCSSH.ipynb)
 * [Visualize_WikiCSSH.ipynb](./notebooks/Visualize_WikiCSSH.ipynb)